max-elia/poc-kv-auth/README.md

 ## 📃 Documentation

-Generally it is not recommended to store users passwords and you should avoid it as much as possible, by instead using OAuth Providers or using E-Mail Sign in with magic-links.
+**Generally it is not recommended to store user's passwords and you should avoid it as much as possible, by instead using OAuth Providers or using E-Mail Sign in with magic-links.**

 Pages comes with a feature called Pages functions where you can execute server-side code on the edge.
 The KV data store is directly available to those Pages functions.
 This projects consists of two root folders: